kubernetes/website/content/en/docs/concepts/scheduling-eviction/scheduling-framework.md

 NormalizeScore extension point.
 {{< /note >}}

-### Reserve
+### Reserve {#reserve}

-This is an informational extension point.
-Plugins which maintain runtime state (aka "stateful plugins") should use this extension point to be notified by the scheduler when resources on a node are being reserved for a given Pod.
-This happens before the scheduler actually binds the Pod to the Node, and it exists to prevent race conditions while the scheduler waits for the bind to succeed.
+The Reserve extension point happens before the scheduler actually binds a Pod to a node.
+Its uses are three-fold.
+First, it serves as a hook to allocate resources in the designated node that the scheduled Pod might need.
+Second, it serves as an informational plugin which maintain runtime state (aka "stateful plugins") to be notified by the scheduler when resources on a node are being reserved for a given Pod.
+Third, it exists to prevent race conditions while the scheduler waits for the bind to succeed.
+This is the penultimate step in the scheduling cycle.

-This is the last step in a scheduling cycle.
-Once a Pod is in the reserved state, it will either trigger [Unreserve](#unreserve) plugins (on failure) or [PostBind](#post-bind) plugins (on success) at the end of the binding cycle.
+The Reserve extension point may fail or succeed.
+If it fails, the [Unreserve](#unreserve) extension point is triggered.
+Alternatively, if it succeeds, the Pod is deemed to be in the reserved state, at which point, depending on the outcome of the [Permit](#permit) plugins and the binding cycle, either the Unreserve extension point or [PostBind](#post-bind) extension point will be triggered.

 ### Permit